 Make sure you tell the doctor what your duties are at work and when you experience symptoms.
 The doctor might tell you to stop working for some time or to work shorter hours until you recover from your injuries.
 The doctor might also recommend job restrictions or ergonomic adjustments to your workspace.

 How Do I File a Workers’ Compensation Claim?

 Your employer files a claim with their insurer that will officially start your workers’ compensation case.
 Repetitive stress injuries are covered under workers’ compensation, but proving that the injury is related to your job can be difficult.

 Get Help From a San Antonio Workers’ Comp Lawyer

 Do you think you have a repetitive stress injury?
 If so, you should get in touch with our lawyers to get help filing your workers’ compensation claim.
-At The Law Offices of George P. Escobedo & Associates, PLLC., we are here to assist with all matters pertaining to workers’ compensation law.
+At The Law Office of George P. Escobedo & Associates, PLLC., we are here to assist with all matters pertaining to workers’ compensation law.
 Our legal professionals are dedicated to serving clients across San Antonio, and we have the skills and extensive resources that you need to secure the compensation you deserve.
 Let us take a look at your case today.